Holmium: Biological role and precautions

 Holmium plays no biological role in humans, but its salts are able to stimulate metabolism.
 Humans typically consume about a milligram of holmium a year.
 Plants do not readily take up holmium from the soil.
 Some vegetables have had their holmium content measured, and it amounted to 100 parts per trillion.
 Holmium and its soluble salts are slightly toxic if ingested, but insoluble holmium salts are nontoxic.
 Metallic holmium in dust form presents a fire and explosion hazard.
 Large amounts of holmium salts can cause severe damage if inhaled, consumed orally, or injected.
 The biological effects of holmium over a long period of time are not known.
 Holmium has a low level of acute toxicity.

-Prices

-The price of 1 kilogram of Holmium Oxide 99.5% (FOB China in RMB/Kg) is given by the Institute of Rare Earths Elements and Strategic Metals as below USD 500 until March 2011; it then rose steeply to just below USD 4,500 by July 2011 and steadily declined to USD 750 by mid-2012.
-The average price for the six month period of April to September 2022 is given by the Institute as follows: Holmium Oxide - 99.5%min EXW China - 94.34 EUR/kg.